No Products in the Cart

 There’s a quarterly holiday set aside as a reminder to entrepreneurs that getting to know your clients creates a tremendous amount of value.

-Not only does it create a connection that helps bind customers to your business, but it also helps you learn what they love about your products or services, and what they’d like to see change.
-And it’s the perfect time to thank them for their continued patronage.
+Not only does it create a connection that strengthens customer relationships and helps bind customers to your business, but it also helps you learn what they love about your products or services, and what they'd like to see change.
+And it's the perfect time to thank them for their continued patronage.
+You don't have to take out business loans or other drastic measures to improve your customer experience.
+Try these ten cost-effective strategies instead.

 Of course, you don’t have to wait until then to start learning more about your customers but it’s a great excuse (and ice breaker) to strike up a conversation.
 Here are 10 ways to get to know your customers better.